yext/search-ui-react/etc/answers-react-components.api.md

     cssCompositionMethod?: CompositionMethod;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver customCssClasses?: CheckboxCssClasses;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver fieldId?: string;
     label?: string;
     matcher?: Matcher;
     selectedByDefault?: boolean;